What is Early Help?

 - Share information of the services/resources available to partners which can be used to support children and families within their locality

-- If the family has an EHA/TAF and non-immediate safeguarding concerns arise that require a referral to Children's Social Care (CSC) the LCSS worker, if in support, will initiate this referral into CSC
+- If the family has an EHA/TAF and non-immediate safeguarding concerns arise that require a referral to Children's Social Care (CSC) the LCSS worker, if in support, will initiate this referral into CSC with the knowledge of the family

 No Names Consultations